glpi-project/glpi/apirest.md

 itemtype
 :   a GLPI type, could be an asset, an itil or a configuration object, etc.
-    This type must be a class who inherits CommonDTBM glpi class.
+    This type must be a class who inherits CommonDTBM GLPI class.
     See [List itemtypes](https://forge.glpi-project.org/embedded/glpi/annotated.html).

 searchOption